mikelcaz/yagnislang/_posts/2019-04-20-the-end-of-the-bloodiest-holy-war-part-ii.md

     print("World!") # ◄ + NL
 ```

-Note how OIL and CIL are not exactly one side by side (there is a blank line in between).
+Note how, in this example, OIL and CIL were not exactly side by side (there is a blank line in between).
 This is because blank lines are also allowed, making the nested block as elastic as this rule 😉.

 ### Cutting and pasting text inside a block